 I have always been fascinated by what my childhood self called “the olden days.”
 Spellbound by faded sepia portraits of family members I'd never met, and hearing my parents’ stories about escaping pogroms and poverty, I acquired an acute sensitivity to human suffering, alongside a deep awareness of the way time works to both elucidate and obscure human experience.
 Photography, as a so-called “time-based art” became the perfect medium for me to create my own visual interpretation of time.
 My father put a Kodak Brownie camera in my hands when I was seven, and I was hooked forever.

-For the last 15 years, since moving to CT, I have become more dedicated to making and showing my art, all while commuting to work in NYC and raising a family.
-I have exhibited widely in Fairfield County and in NYC, with long-standing affiliations with the Creative Center in Manhattan, and with the Ridgefield Guild of Artists and Artists Collective of Westport.
-A passionate concern with women’s and environmental issues are central themes in my personal work.
+I show my work widely in Fairfield County and in NYC, having long-standing affiliations with the Creative Center in Manhattan, and with the Ridgefield Guild of Artists and Artists Collective of Westport.
+In 2020 I was invited to become a member/exhibiting artist at the Rowayton Arts Center and the Silvermine Guild of Artists.